+Timing Requirements Notes (include elapsed performance time with any notes/infractic ons)

+Performance time starts: 0:0 00

+Performance time: last note "live music"

-Timing Requirements Notes (include elapsed performance time with any notes/infractions) Performance time starts: 0:00 first note or move after end of announcement Performance time: Band vacated field: exit-side goal line DLL Equipment vacated field: A band is allowed a performance time of 6 to 11 minutes A band must vacate past the goal line in 2 manutes Consider "concerted efforts" and "substantial progress" Consult the Bands of America Handbook for specific language and other regulations.
-If the T&P judge notes the details and rules that apply, the Contest Director will consult for
+Band vacated field: exit-side goal line ADLL

+Equipment vacated field:

+A band is allowed a performance time of 6 to 11 mi A band must vacate past the goal line in 2 manutes Consider "concerted efforts" and "substantial progr

+Consult the Bands of America Handbook for specific language and other regulations.
+If there are issues or incidents, the process is a two-step review.

+The T&P judge notes the details and rules that apply, the Contest Director will consult for details.
+The Contest Director makes the final decision to warm or to penalize.